mthomp89/landslide-detect/README.md

 - Get our code to work for major verified landslide sites.
 - Continue to clean our code up to make it as reproducible as possible.
 - Recreate our current data frame to be a geodata frame.
-- Dive deep into our function that creates a buffer around each verified center point of our landslides df.
+- Dive deep into our function that creates a buffer around each verified center point of our landslides data frame.

 ## Acknowledgements